 Three reasons the SSA denies SSD claims include:

-3. Lack of Documentation- The SSA may need more information from doctor’s notes, patient medical files, or work history in order to approve a claim.
+- Lack of Documentation- The SSA may need more information from doctor’s notes, patient medical files, or work history to approve a claim.

 Applicants may be able to overcome these obstacles through the Social Security Disability appeals system.
 There are four different levels appeals can go through.
-A Motley Fool video explains that while much of the appeals process can be completed online, it may be wise to seek advice from a qualified attorney.
+A Motley Fool video explains that while much of the appeals process can be completed online, seeking advice from a qualified attorney may be wise.

 At Newlin Disability, our knowledgeable team of lawyers can help you get the benefits you deserve.
 Call us today at (866) 684-7216 to discuss your SSD claim.